genomic-medicine-sweden/meta-val/README.md

 ## Credits

-nf-core/metaval was originally written by @LilyAnderssonLee.
+nf-core/metaval was originally written by LilyAnderssonLee.

 We thank the following people for their extensive assistance in the development of this pipeline: